slowproj/slowdash/docs/ProjectSetup.md

   - `SLOWDASH_PROJECT` environment variable is set, or
   - `slowdash` command is launched at the project directory.
 <p>
 - The `slowdash` process must keep running while accepting the Web requests.
-For this, a terminal multiplexer, such as "tumx" or "GNU Screen" would be useful.
+For this, a terminal multiplexer, such as "tmux" or "GNU Screen" would be useful.

 ## Launching from Apache Web Server (CGI or WSGI)